freitagfelipe/codebook/Algorithms/Data structures/Segment tree 2D.md

 template <typename T, typename U>
 class SegmentTree2D {
 public:
-	SegmentTree2D(int n, int m) {
+	// This constructor can be used when the build step is not required SegmentTree2D(int n, int m) {
         this->n = n;
         this->m = m;